-Paris “city of love” France’s capital, is a major European city and a global center for art, fashion, gastronomy
+Paris “city of love” France’s capital, may be a major European city and a world center for art, fashion, gastronomy

 HOW TO GET THERE